nicolaei/master/docs/thesis/source/06_results.md

 to see how likely it is that we are to discover an access point, given the percived signal strength.
 This relationship can be seen in figure {@fig:fullscanresults}, and in addition we can see the variation in the observed signal strength via the bars going left to right of each point.
+These bars are limited to the 95th percentile to weed out outliers in the dataset.

 ![Access points discovered for a "full" scan](static/ap_full_scan.png){#fig:fullscanresults}